 Similar to Ahrefs, SEMRush is a very agile tool.
 I like the user interface a little bit better than Ahrefs, so I use them interchangeably.
 Occasionally SEMRush doesn’t have information that Ahrefs does, so I toggle between them.

-Like many of these tools, you’ll need a subscription to use it, but boy what a tool Cision is for outreach.
+Like many of these tools, you’ll need a subscription to use it, but boy what a tool Cision is for off-page SEO.
 Thousands and thousands of media outlets and contacts are listed in this search tool, and most of them are gold: email addresses, interests, role, and actual beat that they cover.

 For instance, I could find the travel editor on most major publications and pitch them specifically for my calculator tool.
 I could also export a .csv of media outlets and contacts and import it into a project in Buzzstream.
 Get this tool.